AKUSIROYO/bookconfig/README.md

 It sets the LCD contrast on boot.
 Use `/etc/udev/rules.d/99-fb-contrast.rules` to get it the way you like.

-It names the internal USB WiFi adapter wlan0.
+It has a systemd service `wlgpio` to control the internal USB WiFi adapter.
-This is different from the usual behavior, which names USB-connected links with their physical address.

-There are some `/etc/network` scripts that do the GPIO stuff when you use `ifup wlan0` and `ifdown wlan0`.
+Start/stop it to power the adapter on/off.

 ## Workflow for kernel branch